kaplansinan/OCTRetImageGen_CLcVAE/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Generated supplementary material as PDF.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
 │